The Importance of Branding Your Product in a Depressed Economy

 One of the quickest ways to fail is to market a product or service that hardly anyone wants, needs, or understands.
 Find out if there is a real need for your product, or is the marketplace already overly saturated As a business owner, you are too emotionally close to your venture to make this decision alone.
 Surveys are one of the best ways to get an honest, unbiased opinion at the time of launch or even if you have been in business for many years.
 Annual Surveys among your exisiting or potential client base are an excellent means of staying in synch with your customers.
 What might have been satisfying customers in a booming econonomy may not make the cut in a recession.
 In this case, your customer is your best weapon and they are in your brand arsenal so use them, Sam Walton CEO of Walmart “In business today, there is only one boss - the customer.
 She/he can fire everybody from the CEO down simply by spending his/her money elsewhere.”
 And as Bill Gates said, Your most unhappy customers are your greatest source of learning, Bill Gates, Microsoft Founder and CEO

-Have a question for Katherine?
-Ask or leave a comment below!
+Have a question for Katherine or want to leave a comment?